 All students are expected to complete all assignments missed due to an absence from any class.
 Assignments and tests which are completed by expected time limits will receive full credit.
-Absence/Truancy: Absences due to truancy have the same expectations for the completion of class work as any other absence.
-Students will receive 50% credit for the completion of missed assignments when the absence is due to truancy.
-Assignments and tests a student misses due to internal or external suspension, which are completed by the expected time limits, will receive 100% credit.
+Absence/Truancy or External Suspension: Absences due to truancy and external suspension have the same expectation for the completion of class works as any other absence.
+Students will receive 50% credit for the completion of missed assignments when the absence is due to a truancy or external suspension.